Sky Cable: GMA Network signal tampering/distortion

 In February 2003, GMA Network filed a complaint against SkyCable for allegedly moving its signal from channel 12 without approval of the National Telecommunications Commission.
 Authorities decided on April 25, 2003, that SkyCable violated the provisions of Memorandum Circular 4-08-88 and ordered to carry the free-to-air television signal on its system except when theoretically impracticable.
 It also ordered SkyCable to faithfully and strictly conforms with the requirements and to conclude from randomly changing channel assignments without notice and approval from local authorities.
 As a result, SkyCable filed a motion for reconsideration addressing the rule invalidate the means as it conflicts with a state law on intellectual property but local authorities denied the motion and directed SkyCable to comply with its previous decision.
 Consequently, the latter filed another appeal through an appellate court but still rejected their request and ordered them to conform to local authorities resolution.

-In August 2015, SkyCable Corporation answered GMA Network's complaint over the loss of television signal during the KalyeSerye segment of Eat Bulaga.
-Citing tweets from outraged fans of the AlDub love team featured in the said segment of the noon-time show, GMA filed a complaint before the National Telecommunications Commission (NTC) through a letter dated Aug.
-25. The network said subscribers "are being short-changed through irresponsible acts of their service provider" and appealed for the NTC to take immediate action about the "apparent sabotage" perceived by the viewers.
-In its statement, SkyCable denied the accusations assuring their customers of their commitment to provide the best service and resolve any glitches.
+In August 2015, SkyCable Corporation answered GMA Network's complaint over the loss of television signal during the KalyeSerye segment of Eat Bulaga! (formerly produced by TAPE Inc., now produced by TVJ Productions on TV5 and RPTV).
+In 2015, GMA Network in the Philippines filed a complaint against SkyCable regarding signal interruptions during Gma Network's "Eat Bulaga!" broadcast, in which SkyCable denied.

-“The complaint of GMA 7 with the National Telecommunications Commission (NTC) last August 25, 2015, regarding shortchanging of our SkyCable subscribers via irresponsible acts, is a malicious accusation and is without basis," the Lopez-owned firm said.
-"If there were service interruptions that inconvenienced some of our subscribers, these were isolated and would have affected other channels, not only GMA 7."
-The cable provider also expressed their willingness to cooperate with investigations that the NTC may pursue regarding the incident.